List of UConn Huskies head football coaches

-Jim Mora the head coach since 2021.
+Jim Mora served as head coach 2022-2025.

 The UConn Huskies football team has represented the University of Connecticut in National Collegiate Athletic Association (NCAA) football since the team's founding in 1896.
-The program has had 31 head coaches, including two interim coachs and an early period where the team had no head coach.
-As of 2021, the current coach is Jim Mora.
+The program has had 32 head coaches, including three interim coaches and an early period when the team had no head coach.
+The current coach is Jason Candle, who came over to UConn after 10 seasons at Toledo.

 The nickname "Huskies" was adopted following a student poll in The Connecticut Campus in 1934 after the school's name changed from Connecticut Agricultural College to Connecticut State College in 1933; before then, the teams were referred to as the Aggies.
 Although the school's abbreviated nickname "UConn" and the Canadian Yukon territory—where huskies are commonly used in dogsledding—are homophones, the "Huskies" nickname predates the school's 1939 name change to the University of Connecticut.
 The first recorded use of "UConn" (as "U-Conn", both separately and with "Huskies") was later in 1939.

-The Huskies have played 1,181 games during the program's 127 seasons through 2024.
+The Huskies have played 1,194 games during the program's 128 seasons through 2025.
 UConn joined the fledgling Yankee Conference in 1947, which merged with and became the Atlantic 10 football conference in 1997.
 Seven coaches—J. Orlean Christian, Robert Ingalls, John Toner, Robert Casciola, Larry Naviaux, Walt Nadzak, and Tom Jackson—led Connecticut to conference championships prior to the team's transition from Division I-AA to Division I-A in 2000, (Note: In August 2006 the NCAA changed the name of Division I-A to Football Bowl Subdivision (FBS) and Division I-AA to Football Championship Subdivision (FCS).
 In this article the old names are used to refer to events that occurred prior to August 2006.) and one coach—Skip Holtz—led UConn to the Division I-AA playoffs in 1998.
 Following the transition, Edsall led the Huskies to Big East Conference (Note: The American Athletic Conference operated as the Big East Conference from 1979 through 2013.
 See 2010–13 Big East Conference realignment for more information.
 This article uses the name "Big East" to refer to the conference for the years 2013 and earlier.) championships in 2007 and 2010.